EC2 Backup Retention

-For image-level backups, Veeam Backup for AWS retains restore points for the number of days defined in backup schedule settings.
+For image-level backups, Veeam Backup for AWS retains restore points for the number of days defined in backup scheduling settings.

-To track and remove outdated restore points from a backup chain, once a day Veeam Backup for AWS runs a retention policy.
+To track and remove outdated restore points from a backup chain, Veeam Backup for AWS performs the following actions once a day.

-- Veeam Backup for AWS checks the configuration database to detect which S3 repositories contain outdated restore points.
+- Veeam Backup for AWS checks the configuration database to detect S3 repositories that contain outdated restore points.

-- If an outdated restore point exists in an S3 repository, Veeam Backup for AWS transforms the backup chain:
+- If an outdated restore point exists in an S3 repository, Veeam Backup for AWS transforms the backup chain in the following way:

 - Veeam Backup for AWS rebuilds the full backup file to include in it data of the incremental backup file that follows the full backup file.
 To do that, Veeam Backup for AWS injects into the full backup file data blocks from the earliest incremental backup file in the chain.
 This way, a full backup ‘moves’ forward in the backup chain.

-If the backup chain contains several outdated restore points, the rebuild procedure is similar.
-Data from several restore points is injected to the rebuilt full backup file.
-This way, Veeam Backup for AWS makes sure that the backup chain is not broken, and you will be able to recover your data to any restore point.
+- Veeam Backup for AWS repeats step 2 for all other outdated restore points found in the backup chain until all the restore points are removed.
+As data from multiple restore points is injected into the rebuilt full backup file, Veeam Backup for AWS ensures that the backup chain is not broken and that you will be able to recover your data when needed.